NHSDigital/nhs-notify-web-cms/setup/faq.md

 # FAQ

+## I've not used git or VSCode (Codespaces) before

+- You could start at https://www.youtube.com/watch?v=e9lnsKot_SQ for a brief 4 minute crashcourse in Git.
+- There is a great overview of what Codespaces is here https://www.youtube.com/watch?v=sYJ3CHtT6WM.
+- Fireship has a 100 seconds of VSCode https://www.youtube.com/watch?v=KMxo3T_MTvY video which shows the key features.

 ## Something is not working.
 What should I try first?

 Turn it off and on again - restart your Codespace first.
 This fixes most issues, including GPG signing, stale environment variables, and preview problems.